-The best way for you to save money is by booking everything yourself in person as most online booking sites tend to charge double.
+The best way to save money is by booking everything yourself in person, as most online booking sites tend to charge double.
 Also, you should eat at a local restaurant and try authentic Indian dishes from a street vendor.

 - Currency: Indian Rupee

 - Accommodation: You can get a hostel for $4-$6 per day.

 - Meal: You have to spend no more than $5 if you eat at a local restaurant.